A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Introduction

 where $\dot{W}$ is a space-time white Gaussian noise and $\gamma >0$.
 We will always consider non-negative solutions in this work, and $u(t,x)^\gamma$ is therefore a suitable shorthand for $|u(t,x)|^\gamma \indc (u(t,x) \geq 0)$.
 It is well-known that the behaviour of the supports of solutions to \eqref{eq_SHE}, and of more general parabolic SPDEs for which the noise term has the same form, exhibits a transition when the parameter $\gamma$ is varied.
 In particular, if $\gamma \in (0,1)$, a solution to \eqref{eq_SHE} with compactly supported initial data has the {\it compact support property} (CSP): for every $T>0$,

 where $\mathrm{cl}(A)$ denotes the closure of $A$.
 On the other hand, if $\gamma \geq 1$, solutions a.s. satisfy $u(t,x) > 0$ for all $(t,x) \in (0,\xi) \times \R$, where $\xi \in (0,+\infty]$ is a blow-up time until which solutions are defined, which may or may not be finite with positive probability depending on $\gamma$ \cite{M2000}.
 The strict positivity result for $\gamma \geq 1$ is originally due to Mueller \cite{M1990}, see also \cite{MF2014} in the case $\gamma = 1$.
-Strict positivity in the linear case has important implications, as it allows one to take the logarithm a solutions, which defines the Cole-Hopf solution to the KPZ equation \cite{BG1997}.
+Strict positivity in the linear case has important implications, as it allows one to take the logarithm of a solution, which defines the Cole-Hopf solution of the KPZ equation \cite{BG1997}.

 The present paper is concerned with the case of (strictly) Hölder continuous coefficients, i.e.\ $\gamma \in (0,1)$.
 Early work on the CSP for \eqref{eq_SHE} is closely related to the study of {\it super-Brownian motion} (SBM), which is the universal measure-valued scaling limit of critical branching Markov processes under finite variance conditions on the spatial motion and the branching mechanism (see e.g. \cite{Perkins}).
 In the case $\gamma = 1/2$, a solution to \eqref{eq_SHE} is the density of a one-dimensional SBM \cite{KS1988, R1989}, and the compact support property is due to Iscoe \cite{I1988}.
 Early work on the CSP for general $\gamma$, including the first proof for all $\gamma \in (0,1)$, which is due to Mueller and Perkins \cite{MP1992}, used techniques from superprocess theory; see also \cite{S1994}.
 Later, Krylov gave a proof using only stochastic calculus \cite{K1997}.
 The CSP and its close relative the compact interface property often play an important role in the analysis of SPDEs of reaction-diffusion type; for a recent reference see \cite{MMR2021}.
 Recently, the compact support property has also been shown for SPDEs with correlated noise \cite{HKY2023} and stable (non-Gaussian) noise \cite{H2025}, both using generalizations of Krylov's method.
 Sub-polynomial perturbations of the noise coefficient at the critical parameter $\gamma=1$ were considered in \cite{HKY2024}.